-NAME (GRADE DATE

-This form must be completed and be set.
-Appeals will not be heard u g can

-rr r

-Student's responsibility: In your of has caused you to exceed the 8 day room provided is not sufficient. =

-TO BE FILLED IN BY THE ATT ΓENDANCE SECRETA RY:

-Number of Absences Number of Tardies

-Date turned into Principal's Office e Dat e of Appeal s Committee Meeting:
+NAME GRAD Е DATE This form must be completed and be set.
+Appeals will not be heard u .n Student's responsibility: In your of has caused you to exceed the 8 da room provided is not sufficient. • - • Ċ TO BE FILLED IN BY THE ATT Number of Absences Date turned into Principal's Office Disposition of Appeals Committee Student may continue to atten Appeal Denied tion is that you will attend every cla ass) Principal's Signature cc: Parent Teacher Student File Attendance Secretary

-Disposition of Appeals Committee e:

-Student may continue to attendAppeal Denied d class (the ex xpectation is s that you will attend every ' class)

-Principal's Signature

-cc: Parent Teacher

-Student File Attendance Secretary

-ATTURNATION SUCCESSION